 Recently trading below the more prominent 16.30 (including monthly MA-48) after holding previous tests looked very weak prior to the US EQUITIES selloff bringing back somewhat more of a near-term 'risk off' psychology.
-Even back above 16.50 at present, the next interim support below 16.30 is not until the 16.00 area and next major congestion down in the 15.70-.50 range (from mid-2016 through early 2020.)
+That has now taken full hold of the global macro psychology, with USD/ZAR back above 16.90 only stalling back into 17.15 again for now.